containers/podman/docs/source/markdown/podman-pod-ps.1.md

  * pod id
  * pod name
+ * the time the pod was created
  * number of containers attached to pod
+ * container id of the pod infra container
  * status of pod as defined by the following table

 |  **Status**  | **Description**                                 |